TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-charts/tyk-oss-chart.md

 {{< note success >}}
 **Note**

-Bitnami MongoDB image is not supported on MacOS M1 architecture.
+Bitnami MongoDB image is not supported on darwin/arm64 architecture.
 {{< /note >}}

 Follow notes from the installation output to get connection details and update them in the `values.yaml` file.